 There is a plausible theory that may explain the rise in grape and raisin poisoning.
 In 2016, I interviewed Melissa Gardener, an intelligence specialist working for the Federal Bureau of Investigation (FBI).
 She believes that grapes from California contain high amounts of cryolite, a fluoride-based pesticide that began usage in the 1980s.
 Towards the end of the decade, veterinarians noticed that grape and raisin toxicity increased in dogs.
 To know more about our conversation, read my article “These Popular Human Snacks Used to Be Safe for Dogs.”

 According to the journal Interdisciplinary Toxicology, consumption of grapes or raisins (once it reaches a certain amount per kilogram of body weight) can cause renal failure in dogs, which can be fatal if not treated immediately.5 This finding is supported by another study.6

-Interdisciplinary Toxicology notes the following symptoms related to renal failure, which can appear six to 24 hours following high amounts of raisin (or grape) ingestion:7
+Interdisciplinary Toxicology notes the following symptoms related to renal failure, which can appear six to 24 hours of high amounts of raisin (or grape) ingestion:7

 What You Should Do if Your Dog Eats Lots of Raisins

 As mentioned in the study published in Interdisciplinary Toxicology, raisins and grapes are highly toxic to dogs if consumed in high amounts.
 There’s some good news, though: Researchers note that they are slow to digest in an animal’s stomach, which can give you enough time to seek treatment when symptoms do appear.

 In fact, whole grapes and raisins have been found in the stomach even when consumed the night before.
 However, that doesn’t mean you should relax, as symptoms may also manifest right away and cause distress to your pet.9 If you discover that your dog ate raisins, follow these steps:

 - Contact a veterinarian right away for advice.